Analogous-Structures-Labs/astruct-blog-examples/001-poetic-python-package-management/README.md

 ## Python projects

-Python is probably the scripting language we used the most.
+Python is probably the scripting language we use the most.
 It's a tried-and-true language with an active community and a robust ecosystem of libraries, tools, and packages across many domains.
 Many of our examples will build upon a toy project written in Python but the ideas will likely be applicable in other ecosystems.

 ## Python package management